 Animate Dead: The Devil Gundam can use its nanomachines to reanimate corpses, turning them into zombies to pilot the Death Army mobile suits.

-Anticlimax: After the final scenario, Ryusei speaks for all when he hopes that this really is the end, and that you're not going to hear the beep of another message calling you to battle.
-You do hear a beeping, but it's just Watta's watch reminding him it's teatime.
+Anticlimax: After the final scenario, Ryusei speaks for all when he hopes that this really is the end, and you're not going to hear the beep of another message calling you to battle.
+You do hear a beeping, but it's just Watta Takeo's watch reminding him it's teatime.
 Ryusei gives him a mostly good-natured hit on the head, which Watta's butler responds to in kind.

 Armor Is Useless: Shin places a heavier emphasis on dodging capability, thus armor-related parts are useless because they reduce maneuverability.

-Awesome, yet Impractical: During an Earth route scenario, Hayato Jin then informs the SRX team that the time has come to change out their engines, saying that only when combined as one can the SRX show its true power.
-The new engine uses Tronium, which requires a vast gaping plot hole to explain how it could be developed so quickly.
-The bad news is that at around three minutes of time at full throttle, the engine is likely to meltdown and explode - and the pilots surely won't make it through alive.
-For wanky game mechanical reasons, this means that the SRX can only stay combined for three turns, and once the pilots separate again they won't be able to recombine that battle.
+Awesome, yet Impractical: At one point during both routes, Hayato Jin informs the SRX Team that the time has come to change out their engines, saying that only when combined as one can the SRX show its true power.
+The new engine uses Tronium, yet leaves a Plot Hole regarding how it could be developed so quickly.
+The bad news is that at around three minutes of time at full throttle, the engine is likely to meltdown and explode - the pilots surely won't make it through alive.
+For Gameplay and Story Integration, this means the SRX can only stay combined for three turns, and once the pilots separate their units again, they won't be able to recombine that battle.

-Came Back Wrong: After the final scenario, Kouji Kabuto is disgusted that the Devil Gundam would revive the dead as zombies, and the psychological effect of doing so is plainly visible on Eiji as he remembers Gale.
+Came Back Wrong: After the final scenario, Kouji is disgusted the Devil Gundam would revive the dead as zombies, and the psychological effect of doing so is plainly visible on Eiji, as he remembers Ahmos Gale.